isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-an-hvlp-spray-gun/index.md

 ### **Step 4: Disassemble the gun, including the tip, and soak all of the parts in the cleaning solution or water for a few minutes.**
 The next step is to disassemble the gun.
 This includes removing the tip, as well as any other parts such as the air cap and fluid nozzle.
 Once the gun is disassembled, soak all of the parts in the cleaning solution or water for a few minutes.
 This will allow the cleaning solution or water to break down any paint residue that may be on the parts.

-Step 5: Use a brush or a toothbrush to scrub any paint residue from the parts.�After the parts have soaked for a few minutes, take a brush or a toothbrush and scrub any paint residue from the parts.
+Step 5: Use a brush or a toothbrush to scrub any paint residue from the parts.After the parts have soaked for a few minutes, take a brush or a toothbrush and scrub any paint residue from the parts.

 Make sure to pay attention to the small crevices and grooves, as paint can often get trapped in these areas.
 Scrubbing the parts will ensure that all the paint is removed, and the gun will be ready for use.
 ### **Step 6: Rinse the parts with water and dry them thoroughly with a clean cloth or air gun.**